 Menorca (Balearic Islands, Spain)

-Next on my list is Menorca, which is one of the Balearic Islands.
+Next on my list are the Bizarre Beaches in Menorca, which is one of the Balearic Islands.

 A UNESCO Biosphere Reserve, this island is celebrated for its incredible coastline and lush inland areas, which make it a real joy to explore.

 Of course, you’re bound to be more interested in its beaches, so I’ll focus on those!

 There are more than 100 beaches to choose from in Menorca, which is one of the reasons I think this is such a great destination for a seaside holiday (by the way, you can book hotels near the water through companies like Sovereign Holidays).